Guo Jian: Leaving China (1992)

-Back To China (2005)
+Back to China (2005)

 Guo Jian returned to China in 2005 to explore production techniques options for developing his sculpture ‘One World One Dream’ (aka “Dirty Mind”).
-He resided in Songzhuang art colony East of Beijing.
+He resided in the Songzhuang Art Colony, in the eastern suburbs of Beijing.

-In 2014 Guo Jian was interviewed on the Australian TV series "Two Men In China" about his art and his sculpture of Tianianmen Square.
+In 2014 Guo Jian was interviewed on the Australian TV series "Two Men In China" about his art and his sculpture of Tiananmen Square.